-He made no mention of neighbouring North Korea, which has angered Beijing with repeated nuclear and ballistic missile tests in defiance of U.N. sanctions.
-Pyongyang sent a congratulatory message ahead of the meeting.
+He made no mention of neighbouring North Korea, which has angered Beijing with repeated nuclear and ballistic missile tests in defiance of U.N. sanctions and which sent a congratulatory message ahead of the meeting.

 "In all aspects he is on the right track to be our next Chairman Mao," Su Shengcheng, a delegate from the northwestern province of Qinghai, told Reuters.
 "He will lead the party and Central Committee to continue its way to success."

-As with other major set-piece events held in the capital, Beijing has been blanketed with security in the run-up to the congress, with long lines at some subway stations as passengers waited to go through metal detectors and be patted down.
+As with other major set-piece events held in the capital, Beijing has been blanketed with security, with long lines at some suburban subways stations as passengers waited to go through metal detectors and be patted down.

-Large red banners plastered around Beijing welcome the congress, while censors have stepped up already tight monitoring of the internet.
+Coverage in state media and across the city has kicked into overdrive, with large red banners plastered around Beijing welcoming the congress, while censors have stepped up already tight monitoring of the internet.

-Tencent Holdings Ltd's WeChat, China's top social media platform with more than 960 million users, said late on Tuesday that, due to "system maintenance", users will be unable to modify profile pictures, nicknames and tag lines until the end of the month.
+Tencent Holdings Ltd's WeChat, China's top social media platform with more than 960 million users, released a short statement late on Tuesday saying that, due to "system maintenance", users will be unable to modify profile pictures, nicknames and tag lines until the end of the month.

 The disabled features are sporadically used to show solidarity for popular social and political causes.

-(Additional reporting by Philip Wen, Pei Li, Michael Martina, Cate Cadell, Kevin Yao, Yawen Chen, Elias Glenn and Se Young Lee; Writing by Ben Blanchard and Tony Munroe; Editing by Paul Tait and Nick Macfie)
+(Additional reporting by Philip Wen, Pei Li, Michael Martina, Cate Cadell, Kevin Yao, Yawen Chen and Elias Glenn; Writing by Ben Blanchard and Tony Munroe; Editing by Paul Tait and Nick Macfie)